ManageIQ/manageiq.org/source/blog/2016-10-06-Announcing-Darga-4.html.md

 The [GA announcement](http://manageiq.org/blog/2016/06/darga-ga-announcement/)
 shows the summary of changes since Capablanca.

+With this release we're also introducing a Vagrant image so you can run ManageIQ in a Vagrant box.
 So, go ahead and [download Darga-4](http://manageiq.org/download/).
 For questions or support,
 [join in on the talk page](http://talk.manageiq.org/).